The Authority of Darkness

 It’s a simple “formula” really.
 Read Paul’s general epistles, which are for the most part being addressed to Gentile believers.
 Look to the spirit of Christ within to have the true spiritual, powerful understanding of what is written be revealed within you, just like what happened to Paul.
 All other Scripture I read in light of the truths revealed by Paul.
 Even today, I can be reading a verse I’ve read 100’s of other times and have it come to life within me in an excitingly novel way, and I’m like a little kid being taught some otherworldly truth by my heavenly Father.

-For this cause I bow my knees unto the father of our Lord Jesus Christ, Out of whom the whole family in heaven and earth is named (God names us by birthing the spirit of His son into us), That He would give you, according to the riches of His glory (excellence manifested) to be strengthened with might by His spirit in the inner man; That Christ may dwell in your hearts by faith; that you, being rooted and grounded in love, May be able to comprehend with all saints what is the breadth, and length, and depth and height; And to know the love of Christ, which is the ultimate in knowledge (gnosis – what is known by experiencing it), that you might be filled with all the fullness of God.
+For this cause I bow my knees unto the father of our Lord Jesus Christ, Out of whom the whole family in heaven and earth is named (God names us by birthing the spirit of His son within us), That He would give you, according to the riches of His glory (excellence manifested) to be strengthened with might by His spirit in the inner man; That Christ may dwell in your hearts by faith; that you, being rooted and grounded in love, May be able to comprehend with all saints what is the breadth, and length, and depth and height; And to know the love of Christ, which is the ultimate in knowledge (gnosis – what is known by experiencing it), that you might be filled with all the fullness of God.
 Ephesians 3:14-19

 Filled with all the fullness of God!
 You can know it in your head; even be able to teach it, but until you actually experience being filled with all the fullness of God, you won’t… in fact you can’t understand it.
 It goes beyond any human carnal understanding or experience.